MrJeremyKhoo/KanMingBan/README.md

      ./configure; sudo make uninstall

 ## How to use
-**Known bug: spaces, in task name breaks the data file. go to where binary is installed and fix kmb.dat** view board:
+**Known bug: spaces in task name breaks the data file. go to where binary is installed and fix kmb.dat** view board:
 ```
 kmb